 Businesses within the Harper College district offer Harper indistrict tuition rates to employees who live outside the College district but within Illinois.
 The Business EdVantage Agreement program permits employees of in-district businesses to attend Harper classes at in-district rates.
 In order to be eligible to use the Business EdVantage, students must be employed as of the first date of the semester.
 Students are required to submit a current pay slip each semester and must be consistently employed throughout the semester to be eligible for this program.
-Personal checks and letters from the employer are not accepted as proof of in-district employment.
-Short-term consultant and contractors are not eligible for in-district rates.
+Personal checks and letters from the employer are not accepted as proof of in-district rates.
 The in-district tuition is available whether the cost is to be paid by the employees or by the company.
 Proof of in-district residency must be submitted prior to the beginning of the semester.